ISO Certification Readiness Guide for Small Businesses

 MyeCA supports readiness and document organization.
 Certification itself depends on the relevant standard, scope, and certification body.

-The first question is not "Which certificate do we need?"
-It is "What process, site, product, or service should be covered?"
-A narrow and accurate scope is better than a broad scope the business cannot support with records.
+The first question to ask is not "Which certificate do we need?"
+It should be "What process, site, product, or service are we actually trying to certify?"
+A narrow and accurate scope is far more defensible than a broad one the business cannot support with real records.
+Overstating scope in the initial discussion is a common mistake that creates pressure later in the audit.

-Write down business locations, process flow, teams involved, customer deliverables, vendors, records, and control points.
-This gives the certification discussion a practical base.
+Write down business locations, the process flow end to end, the teams involved, customer deliverables, key vendors, records currently maintained, and quality control points.
+This converts the certification ambition into something a certification body can actually evaluate.

 Documents to organize